Is Tirana Worth Visiting? Pros, Cons & Top Tips (2025)

 Cons – Things to Consider When Visiting Tirana

-1. Traffic Congestion and Chaotic Driving
+1. Chaotic Traffic and Unpredictable Driving Culture

-2. Limited Public Transport Options
+2. Limited Public Transport and Few Pedestrian-Friendly Areas

 When to Visit Tirana